 This portal is completely policy driven.
-For example, what options a user gets, what other users he can find or make requests on behalf of and what identity information one user can see of another is determined by rules.
+For example, what options a user gets, what other users he can find or make requests on behalf of and what identity information one user can see in another's profile is controlled by rules.
 Rules may be simple roles ("all users with attribute X and membership in group Y can perform action Z").
 More powerful rules are based on relationships ("user A can request operation B in relation to user C if user A is in group G and users A and B are in the same department.")

 Requests submitted through this portal are subject to validation logic (e.g., rules such as "is the city in the user's address consistent with the state or province?") and to approvals.
-Requested are routed to zero or more authorizers, where approval by some or all of the authorizers is required.
-The choice of authorizers is normally dynamic -- driven by policy rules and data accessed at run-time.
+Requests are routed to zero or more authorizers, where approval by some or all of the assigned users is required.
+The choice of authorizers is likewise policy based, via rules that match on the requester, recipient and operations.